Tiffany Zulkosky: Education

 Zulkosky graduated from Bethel Regional High School in 2002.
 She earned a B.A. in Organizational Communications from Northwest University in 2006 and a Master's in Public Administration from the University of Alaska Southeast in 2015.

 Career

 Mayor of Bethel

 Zulkosky was elected Mayor of Bethel at 24 and holds the distinction of being the youngest Mayor in Bethel's history.
 She resigned from the position in April 2009 to work as U.S. Senator Mark Begich's Rural Director.

 Other work

 Zulkosky served as U.S. Senator Mark Begich's Rural Director from 2009 - 2011.
 She then became the Alaska West Area Director at USDA until 2013.
 After, she was the executive director of Nuvista Light and Electric Cooperative until 2016, at which point she became the vice-president of Communications at the Yukon Kuskokwim Health Corporation.
-Zulkosky is on a "Leave of Absence" from YKHC while the Legislature is in session.
+Zulkosky was on a "Leave of Absence" from YKHC while the Legislature was in session.